ezmsg-org/ezmsg-tools/README.md

 This package includes some entrypoints with useful tools.

+### ezmsg-signal-monitor

+The pipeline must be running on a graph service exposed on the network.
+For example, first, run the GraphService on an open port:

+`ezmsg --address 127.0.0.1:25978 start`

+Then run your usual pipeline but make sure it attaches to the graph address by passing `graph_address=("127.0.0.1", 25978)` as a kwarg to `ez.run`.

+While the pipeline is running, you can run the signal-monitor tool with (`uv run`) `ezmsg-signal-monitor --graph-addr 127.0.0.1:25978`.

+This launches a window with graph visualized on the left.
+Click on a node's output box to get a live visualization on the right side of the screen plotting the data as it leaves that node.
+Use `a` to toggle auto-scaling.
+With auto-scaling off, use `-`, and `=` to zoom out and in, respectively.
+See the [phosphor docs](https://www.ezmsg.org/phosphor/) for the full list of keyboard shortcuts.

+> Currently only 2-D outputs are supported!

+Don't forget to shutdown your graph service when you are done, e.g.: `ezmsg --address 127.0.0.1:25978 shutdown`

 ### ezmsg-performance-monitor

+**DEPRECATED**

+> ezmsg will soon includes a built-in performance monitor that can be used instead of this tool.

 This tool operates on logfiles created by ezmsg.
 Logfiles will automatically be created when running a pipeline containing nodes decorated with `ezmsg.sigproc.util.profile.profile_subpub`, and if the `EZMSG_LOGLEVEL` environment variable is set to DEBUG.
 The logfiles will be created in `~/.ezmsg/profile/ezprofiler.log` by default but this can be changed with the `EZMSG_PROFILE` environment variable.